-13) The Claimant called witnesses who testified that he had a very strong and close relationship with T.M.
-The witnesses spoke about T.M. treating the Claimant like her own child.
-I will highlight some of the key points arising from the oral testimony.
+13) The Claimant called two witnesses who testified that the Claimant had a very strong and close relationship with T.M.
+The witnesses spoke about T.M. treating the Claimant like a daughter.
+Although I have considered all the evidence, I will highlight some of the key points arising from the oral testimony.

-14) The first witness (D.T.) was an extended family member through marriage.
+14) The first witness (D.T.) was an extended family member.
 This individual provided a support letter in advance of the hearing.
 In her letter, she stated that because T.M. could not have her own children, she developed a more intimate and consistent relationship with the three siblings.
 The witness indicated that T.M. regarded her nieces and nephew as her own children.
 She believes that T.M. had a "settled intention" to treat the three siblings as her own children.
 The witness also testified that T.M. was basically their second mother and that she was more than just an aunt to the children.
 For example, she helped them with their schooling and provided guidance on their relationships.
 T.M. was on a fixed income, however, she would provide money to the children whenever she could.